Also Known As

-Dominic Wood is ideally to be considered as a video game veteran and is widely regarded at all time as being one of the original generations of early software game developers and computer game graphics designers who has technically worked on developing and also graphically designing with his own original video games whilst still at school in during the early 1980s.
-While during in their heyday, most of Dominic's originally developed and graphically designed games were also distributed via the national chains of WH Smiths and John Menzies.
+Dominic is one of the original generation of computer game designers who designed his games whilst at school in the early 80s.
+In their heyday Dominic's games were distributed via national chains WH Smiths and John Menzies.

-As the games' stock market grew even more matured, Dominic then went on and concentrated more on programming and is also officially tagged as one of the most prolific game coders in the UK with over 70 SKUs on under his belt.
-As the second contractor at Probe Software, the UK's first video game developer and the breeding ground for the UK games entertainment industry, Dominic had also worked on alongside with many other game developers, who eventually and much later on became acclaimed video game industry veterans.
+As the games market matured Dominic concentrated on programming and was one of the most prolific coders in the UK with over 70 SKUs under his belt.
+As the second contractor at Probe Software the UK's first video game developer, (the breeding ground for the UK games industry) he worked alongside many who later became industry veterans.

-Syrox Developments, Ltd., which was also co-founded by Dominic in 1992, had developed a various succession of officially licensed games, while initially published and released on upon several handheld gaming system platforms, and then later on ported on to various console system platforms with such product highlights that include Disney's The Lion King and Disney's The Jungle Book as well as various Internet Multiplayer games by the SegaSoft's HEAT network and the million best-selling game title Asteroids by Activision as well as Woody Woodpecker Racing by Vivendi/Universal.
+Syrox Developments Ltd was founded by Dominic in 1992 and developed a succession of licensed games, initially on handheld platforms, then later on various consoles.
+Product highlights include Disney's The Lion King, The Jungle Book, various Internet Multiplayer games for the SegaSoft's HEAT network and the million selling title Asteroids for Activision, as well as Woody Woodpecker Racing for Vivendi / Universal.

-Dominic has since then on joined up with the Climax Group in 2001 and he also currently manages the London Studio.
+Dominic joined Climax Group in 2001 and manages the London Studio.

 Source: Selected articles from Climax Official Company Website - Corporate - Key Personnel